LabibZabaneh/Events-Management-Application/README.md

 ## Acknowledgments

-- The event-microservice is currently implemented; however, other microservices are yet to be built.
+- The event-microservice and registration-microservice are currently implemented; however, other microservices are yet to be built.
 - There is no user interface yet; the development of the frontend will start after the full completion of the backend.